- Written by Dr.Mehmet Demircioglu

 The exact interval depends on the vaccine, your health, and the reason for vaccination.
 There is no single number that fits every vaccine.
 A flu shot, COVID vaccine, travel vaccine, tetanus vaccine, and a vaccine required after exposure do not all carry the same urgency or schedule.

-Do not schedule a flexible vaccine so tightly that the side-effect window overlaps your flight, first wash, surgery morning, or early follow-up.
+Do not schedule a flexible vaccine so tightly that the side effect window overlaps your flight, first wash, surgery morning, or early follow up.
 If the appointment is optional, a cleaner schedule is usually better than trying to prove you can tolerate everything in the same 24 to 48 hours.

-What if I get fever after a vaccine during recovery?
+Fever after a vaccine during recovery

 A brief low fever after vaccination can happen, but after hair transplant surgery I still judge the full pattern.
 Fever by itself and fever with a worsening scalp are not the same situation.
 If fever comes with increasing scalp pain, spreading redness, warmth, pus, bad smell, wet discharge, or swelling that is getting worse, think about possible infection after a hair transplant and contact the clinic.